134 North Street,

 No one has favorited this theater yet

-The story of the Imperial/Essoldo Brighton is a sad one of wanton vandalism by the lessee (Rank) and inaction or complicity by the freeholder (Brighton Council) when in 1997 the fine interior was wrecked by removal of one of the two balconies and the gutting of the ground floor to make a very short-lived (18 months) bowling alley.
-Demolition, just three years later for a speculative retail / residential accommodation scheme was unpreventable as the building was by then, to all intents and purposes, beyond restoration.
+The story of the Imperial Theatre/Essoldo Brighton is a sad one of wanton vandalism by the lessee (Rank Organisation) and inaction or complicity by the freeholder (Brighton Council) when in 1997 the fine Art Deco style interior was wrecked by removal of one of the two balconies and the gutting of the ground floor to make a very short-lived (18 months) bowling alley followed by another short lived venture as Jumpin' Jacks Nightclub which closed in February 1999.
+Demolition came in January 2001 for a speculative retail / residential accommodation scheme was unpreventable as the building was by then, to all intents and purposes, beyond restoration.

 The auditorium seated 1,877 divided between stalls, circle and balcony.
 It was decorated with a marine motif, appropriate for this seaside town.
 Dolphins and cockleshells (many concealing lights) could be found in the fibrous plaster all over the theatre.
 There were five boxes on either side of the stage, the first one of double height and then two at circle level with two at balcony level immediately above, all having bulbous fronts set between Ionic columns topped by shells.
 There were six further boxes at the rear of the circle in pairs between the four sets of entrance doors.
 The proscenium was a quadruple stepped rectangle, richly decorated between steps 1 and 2 with an open strapwork design with panels of shells and seahorses at regular intervals.